Mauricio Rojas

 Mauricio José Rojas Mullor (born June 28, 1950) is a Chilean-Swedish politician and political economist, member of the Riksdag between 2002 and 2006.
-He served as Minister of Cultures, Arts and Heritage of Chile for four days, since August 10 2018 until August 13, under the presidency of Sebastián Piñera.
+He served as Minister of Cultures, Arts and Heritage of Chile for four days, from August 10, 2018 to August 13, under the presidency of Sebastián Piñera.

 Mauricio Rojas was born in Santiago, Chile.
 As an active socialist and member of MIR in his youth, he fled to Sweden in 1974 following the military coup and the subsequent persecution of leftist activists by the new Pinochet regime.
 After coming to Sweden as a refugee he changed his political views and became a proponent for liberalism.

 Rojas received a Ph.D. in economic history from Lund University in 1986 and became Docent (Associate Professor) of Economic History at Lund University in 1995.
 Rojas was a lecturer at Lund University from 1981 to 1999, when he became the Director of the Centre for Welfare Reform at the Stockholm-based think tank Timbro.
 Lately, he was both Vice President and President of Timbro.

 Rojas was elected as a Member of Parliament in 2002 for the Liberal Party, although he was not a party member at the time.
 He became a member of the Liberal People's Party in 2004 when he was appointed as the party's spokesperson on refugee and integration policy.
 In 2006 he initiated a second period in Parliament.
 He is member of the Constitutional Committee of the Swedish Parliament.

 He has written several books in the field of international economics, immigration matters and on the Swedish model, many of them translated into several languages.
 Available in English are The Rise and Fall of the Swedish Model (London, 1998), Millennium Doom (London, 1999), Beyond the Welfare State (Stockholm, 2001) and The Sorrows of Carmencita: Argentina’s Crisis in a Historical Perspective (Stockholm, 2002).
 His latest published book is Reinventar el Estado del bienestar (Madrid, 2008).

+Biography

+He is the son of José Rojas Inostroza and Juana Luz Mullor Guzmán, the latter a trade unionist and member of the Socialist Party of Chile, who voted for Salvador Allende in his four presidential campaigns.
+After separating from her husband, she raised Mauricio together with his father, a Spanish immigrant to Chile, Catholic and supportive of Francoism.
+He is married to Mónica Beatriz Mullor Navarro.

+Rojas has stated that he was a member of the Revolutionary Left Movement (MIR) between 1967 and 1969.
+However, the MIR's then secretary-general Andrés Pascal Allende later declared that he “did not know him” and that Rojas “was not a member of the MIR”.

+He graduated from the Liceo de Aplicación in 1966 and entered the law program at the University of Chile in 1967, which he later abandoned in order to work at the Housing Corporation (Corvi) during the Popular Unity government.